codewithgaji/SensAi/README.md

 SensAi solves these problems by providing AI-generated mood analysis and motivational support, helping users stay mentally strong and emotionally aware.

+## 💼 Business Aspect
+SensAi has the potential to grow into a full-scale mental wellness platform with:
+- **Freemium Model:** Free access to basic journaling with premium features like deep mood insights, analytics, and AI-powered coaching.
+- **Subscription Plans:** Personalized mood reports and professional guidance.
+- **Enterprise Integration:** Partnering with mental health organizations, therapists, and wellness apps.

 ## 🚀 Scaling Up
 We can scale SensAi by: